 Ideally, you’ll want to take steps to ensure you don’t get any liens on your property in the first place.
 You can achieve this through the following:

-- Get Title Insurance – When purchasing a property, title insurance is one of the most important things you can have.
+- Get Title Insurance – When purchasing a property, title insurance is one of the most important things.
 NYC usually costs between 0.4% and 0.5% of the purchase price and will ensure you don’t get any nasty surprises if the title company fails to spot an old lien.
 If that happens (more common than you might think), the title company will foot the bill instead of you.

 - Pay Bills and Taxes on Time – To avoid receiving any liens on your property, ensure that you pay all your bills and taxes once they come due.
 While this can be easier said than done, it’s still the best solution in the long run.